Gas vs electric water heater graphic

 An electrician performs maintenance on a water heater.

-The cost may seem like a big part of your purchase, and it is, but it’s more about how much you can afford upfront.
+The cost may seem like a big part of your purchase, but it is more about how much you can afford upfront.
 Gas water heaters have a higher initial cost than electric options.
 On the other hand, gas models are cheaper to operate than electric heaters, as natural gas is cheaper than electricity.
-Gas water heaters will have a cheaper overall cost in the end.
+Gas water heaters will have a more affordable overall cost in the end.

-As for maintenance of the heater over its lifetime, they’re both very similar again.
-Both need the water tank to be flushed periodically to ensure sediment doesn’t settle in the bottom of the tank.
-Gas heaters need their gas lines and tanks checked regularly to prevent leaks or sediment buildup in them.
-Maintenance on a gas heater will cost a little more over time, but it isn’t much.
+As for maintenance of the heater over its lifetime, they are both similar again.
+Both need the water tank flushed periodically to ensure sediment does not settle in the bottom of the tank.
+Gas heaters need their gas lines and tanks checked regularly to prevent leaks or sediment buildup.
+Maintenance on a gas heater will cost a little more over time, but it is not much.

 Energy Factor Ratings

-A gas water heater vents the spent natural gas, which causes some of the heat to be lost.
-Some gas models have an Energy Star label, which means they’re high energy-efficient and use far less energy.
+A gas water heater vents the spent natural gas, which causes some heat loss.
+Some gas models have an Energy Star label, meaning they are highly energy-efficient and use far less energy.

 Difficulty of Installation